 Part of being a master trainer is studying.
 Working out is not enough.
 We have to work on our craft.
 Most fitness trainers spend too much time in the gym and not enough time in the library.
 I just made a LOT of people mad.
 But, it's true.
 For those who call themselves master personal trainers, what have you read:

 - This year?

 If on the other hand, you have done nothing except may post your exercise videos on Instagram or YouTube, then I'm sorry but you are not a master personal trainer, no matter what the piece of paper says.

 Also, take a look at my post What's the Best Personal Training Cert for more information.

 Nobody Knows Everything

 I sure don’t know everything.
-I never call myself a master personal trainer or an “expert” or anything like that.
+I never call myself a master personal trainer or an “expert” or anything.
 I have some college degrees and I’ve even been lucky enough to have written a few books but I don’t know everything– and I hope I never do!
 I try to learn something new every day.
 Given the excessive cost of some fitness certifications and titles, I felt these words needed to be said, especially for those making minimum wage working in a gym.